Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/notes.md

 (Also, there is a more restrictive stopping condition; Don't split further if the gain in purity (decrease in impurity) is less than pre-defined threshold.
 a.k.a. min_impurity_decrease)

+### Variance and Bias

+- **What do Variance and Bias mean in this context?

+When we build a decision tree, we want it to make good predictions.
+But if it's too simple or too complex, it can make mistakes in different ways.

+---

+#### Bias

+- Bias means the model is **too simple**.
+- It can’t learn the real patterns in the data.
+- Example: a shallow tree that doesn’t split much.
+- This leads to **underfitting**.

+---

+#### Variance

+- Variance means the model is **too complex**.
+- It learns the training data too well, even the noise.
+- Example: a deep tree with too many branches.
+- This leads to **overfitting**.